 We welcome you to bring your own as coffee, tea, and other refreshments will not yet be available.

 Are regular programs and ministries meeting back at the church yet?

 We are working with ministry leaders to plan our next steps and will announce any updates and plans at glencairn.ca/covid-19—this includes our Bridges food bank and clothing program.

 Have another question?

-Contact us and we will be happy to help you find you an answer.
+Contact us, and we will be happy to help you find an answer.

 We’d also love to hear how you’re feeling about this too!
 Let us know what your thoughts are on returning to gathering in person through an anonymous survey.